top of page

 The Regent Centre Plaque

-When the popularity of cinemas declined it became a bingo hall but was eventually put back to its former use and now hosts every sort of entertainment imaginable with a new extension at the back completed as the Christchurch Borough Council’s Millennium project.
-On the Christchurch Blue Plaques Millennium Trail Leaflet this location is identified as number 37.
+When the popularity of cinemas declined in 1973 it became a bingo hall but was eventually put back to its former use in 1983 and now hosts every sort of entertainment imaginable with a new extension at the back completed as the Christchurch Borough Council’s Millennium project.

 Walking further along the High Street you will see, slightly set back, the Library.